venkateswarak/project12/group12_project.md

-We are planning our models and preliminary analyses will be performed in a Jupyter Notebook and development in python.
+We are planning our models and preliminary analyses will be performed in a Jupyter Notebook using pandas .